-In this video, I’ll walk through how to create a simple text messaging appointment reminder, without using a rich messaging link.
+In this video, we’ll walk through how to send bulk SMS appointment reminders by creating a simple text messaging appointment reminder, without using a rich messaging link.

 - Setting up your Excel file

 - Uploading your data